District Choice Overview

 School choice is currently defined as choosing to attend a school that is not a student’s zoned (or assigned) school.

-The percentage of elementary school students attending a school in their home region (zoned or non-zoned) has stayed the same at 82%, while the percentage of students attending school out of region has also stayed the same at 18%.
+The percentage of elementary school students attending a school in their home region (zoned or non-zoned) has increased from 82% to 83%, while the percentage of students attending school out of region has remained the same at 18%.

 Elementary School Student Attendance Type Over Time